IBM 7950 Harvest

-The IBM 7950, also known as Harvest, was a one-of-a-kind adjunct to the Stretch computer which was installed at the United States National Security Agency (NSA).
-Built by IBM, it was delivered in 1962 and operated until 1976, when it was decommissioned.
-Harvest was designed to be used for cryptanalysis.
+The IBM 7950, also known as Harvest, was a one-of-a-kind adjunct to the Stretch computer designed to be used for cryptanalysis.
+Built by IBM, it was delivered in 1962 and installed at the United States National Security Agency (NSA).
+Harvest remained operational and in use until 1976, when it was decommissioned and replaced by a Cray-1 supercomputer.

 Development

 In April 1958, the final design for the NSA-customized version of IBM's Stretch computer had been approved, and the machine was installed in February 1962.
-The design engineer was James H. Pomerene, and it was built by IBM in Poughkeepsie, New York.
+The design engineer was James H. Pomerene, and a key co-architect was Fred Brooks Jr, author of the seminal "Mythical Man-Month."
+It was built by IBM in Poughkeepsie, New York.
 Its electronics (fabricated of the same kind of discrete transistors used for Stretch) were physically about twice as big as the Stretch to which it was attached.
 Harvest added a small number of instructions to Stretch and could not operate independently.

 An evaluation conducted by the NSA found that Harvest was more powerful than the best commercially available machine by a factor of 50 to 200, depending on the task.